Salt & Wind Travel

 It Has Red Fruit Flavors

-A Chianti is a dry, tart, red wine heavy on red fruit flavors (think strawberry and raspberry), herbs, smoke, and tobacco.
+It is a dry, tart, red wine characterized by intense red fruit flavors (think strawberry and raspberry), as well as herbal, smoky, and tobacco notes.

 And Medium Acidity